 The cost is unbeatable.
 And they don’t sacrifice anything, as the accuracy and reporting are both excellent.

-My only gripes are the lack of multilingual options and plagiarism checker problems.
+My only gripes are the lack of multilingual options and plagiarism checker and spelling and grammar problems.

 (Best Grammarly plagiarism alternative)